Leandro Melino Gomes

-Leandro Melino Gomes (Leandro Melino Qomeş; born 24 August 1976 in Casimiro de Abreu known as Leandro Gomes, is a Brazilian-born former Azerbajiani football striker, who is currently the assistant manager of Sampaio Corrêa-RJ.
+Leandro Melino Gomes (Leandro Melino Qomeş; born 24 August 1976) is a former footballer who played as a striker.
+He is currently the assistant manager of Sampaio Corrêa-RJ.
+Born in Brazil, Gomes played for the Azerbaijan national team.

 International

 Playing in the Azerbaijani football, he made his national team debut for Azerbaijan against Kazakhstan national football team, 6 September 2006.

 Clubs

 Past clubs: Itaperuna, Macaé, Sport Recife, Figueirense, Joinville, Casimiro de Abreu, Goytacaz, Americano, Rio de Janeiro (all in Brazil), Naval 1º de Maio (in Portugal).